powderflask/bootstrap-extras/README.md

  * column_collapse: got a wide table?  short on real-estate?
 Allow user to collapse some of those columns down.
  * edit_this:       a display value that reveals a form when clicked, optional Ajax save on form change.
  * modal_carousel:  a bootstrap carousel in a boostrap modal, with data loaded from DOM or AJAX
+ * move_this:       move an element to a container elsewhere in the markup
  * progress_report: want a user-adjustable progress bar?
 This is it!
 With optional Ajax save.
  * spinner:         a simple, CSS-only spinner (credit: http://jsfiddle.net/csswizardry/M2D4M/)
  * toggle_that:     got a bunch of disparate elements that all need to toggle together?
- * slidout_tools:   a sticky toolbar with slide-out tabs
+ * slideout_tools:  a sticky toolbar with slide-out tabs
  * Widget Ajax-mixin: mix-in simple, standardized AJAX interactions to any widget & emit ajax events

 INSTALLATION:
 -------------
- Download distribution.
-Add it to your project.
+ Download /dist  Add it to your project.
 Done.
  External Dependencies:  Bootstrap 3, JQuery 2+
     -- these must be loaded in browser before bse;  Manual dependency to avoid browserify-shim nonsense.